JohnFromMars/BatchFromMarsPorject/README.md

 Merging data
 ------------
-Extend `MergeSortComponent` or `MultiMergeSortComponent` classes can reach the data merging purpose. `MergeSortComponent` can merge two data and `MultiMergeSortComponent` can merge more than two.
-You should implement 'getMethod()' and `getSortKey(String inputData)` then ou can create a merging process.
-Sample code below
+Extend `MergeSortComponent` or `MultiMergeSortComponent` classes can reach the datas merging purpose. `MergeSortComponent` can merge two data and `MultiMergeSortComponent` can merge more than two.
+You should implement 'getMethod()' and `getSortKey(String inputData)` then you can create a merging process.

 			@Override
 			protected int getMethod() {